Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/create_users_cg.md

 ---
 title: "1.
 Create new users"
 linkTitle: "1.
 Create new users "
 weight: 200
----Begin by creating a new user in {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.
+--- Begin by creating a new user in {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.
 You can refer to the {{< TransferCFT/PrimaryCGorUM  >}} {{< TransferCFT/suitevariablesDocTypeUser  >}} for detailed descriptions of user roles and privileges.

 To create new systems users: